oasisprotocol/oasis-core/docs/adr/xxxx-vrf-elections.md

-Committee elections MUST be skipped for the genesis and subsequent epoch, as the genesis epoch has no VRF proofs, and proofs submitted during the genesis epoch are based on the hard-coded bootstrap alpha_string.
+Committee elections MUST be skipped for the genesis and subsequent epoch, as the genesis epoch has no VRF proofs, and proofs submitted during the genesis epoch are based on the bootstrap alpha_string.

 ### VRF Validator Elections